funcx-faas/helm-chart/README.md

 or output it somewhere that cna be read programmatically by clients?

+TODO: best common practice is probably to generate an endpoint ID and hard configure it right from the start, as suggested by ryan.
+That eliminates the need for fiddling in the logs to discover the random endpoint ID each time.
+Be very clear that this needs to be unique.

 ## web-service build (and check others?) has a requiremenets.txt which
 installs from git funcx api main